 Maintain an Audience

 Length does matter in some cases.
-It’s really easy to get deep into a topic when you have 2,000 or more words.
+It’s easy to get deep into a topic when you have 2,000 or more words.
 Not so much so when your post is only 500 words long.
 This becomes important when establishing your brand as a thought leader.

 The reality is that you need to figure out what length works for you and your audience.
 Some groups like long posts, others like short.
 Don’t just post a piece of content and forget it.
 Check the metrics, see what’s performing best and why.